grafana/tempo/docs/tempo/website/metrics-generator/_index.md

 ---
+aliases:
+- /docs/tempo/latest/server_side_metrics/
-title: Server-side metrics
+title: Metrics-generator
 weight: 400
 ---

-# Server-side metrics
+# Metrics-generator

-Server-side metrics is a feature that derives metrics from ingested traces.
+Metrics-generator is an optional Tempo component that derives metrics from ingested traces.

-To generate metrics, it uses an additional component: the **metrics-generator**.
 If present, the distributor will write received spans to both the ingester and the metrics-generator.
 The metrics-generator processes spans and writes metrics to a Prometheus datasource using the Prometheus remote write protocol.

 ## Overview

-Server-side metrics leverages the data available in Tempo's ingest path to provide additional value by generating metrics from traces.
+Metrics-generator leverages the data available in Tempo's ingest path to provide additional value by generating metrics from traces.

 The metrics-generator internally runs a set of **processors**.
 Each processor ingests spans and produces metrics.